The Wisconsin Car Accident Attorneys at Nicolet Law are Ready to Help

 Deadly Roadways.
 Even though car collisions can happen on any road in Wisconsin, certain streets and intersections in the state are known to be more dangerous than others.

 - One of the most deadly intersections in Wisconsin includes Capitol Drive West and 35th Street North in Milwaukee.
 It is considered one of the most complex intersections in Milwaukee County because of its heavy traffic that spans multiple lanes and the intricate merging lanes from Roosevelt Drive onto Capital.

-- Locals have dubbed highway 49 from Verona to Belleville as the “bumpiest” freeway in the state.
-Although temporary fixes have been made to it, it is still one of the more dangerous roads in Wisconsin.
+- Locals have dubbed Highway 49 from Verona to Belleville as the “bumpiest” freeway in the state.
+Although temporary fixes have been made, it is still one of the more dangerous roads in Wisconsin.